 “Sorry, No Social Media”

-Make your own art on the chalkboards or just enjoy posting the juxtaposed messaging on your social media accounts.
+Make your own art on the chalkboards or enjoy posting the ironic messaging on your socials.
 The neon lights really pop at night.
-Either way, it’s another very cool spot for a shot.
+Either way, it’s another very cool spot for a picture.

 How to find it: Head to The Grove at Waterside